 Their official line is one of protecting the athletes and retaining a level playing field.
 But why are athletes – ranging from hard-tackling football players to heavy-hitting MMA fighters – opting to use it in the first place?

 It would appear that the idea that it enhances performance is not one shared by the performers.
-Rather, they use it as a natural pain reliever and to aid in their recovery.
-Recent research points to signs that it is much less addictive and harmful than the opioid pain medications currently used to treat the pain and discomfort suffered by athletes, and high-impact athletes in particular.
+Rather, they claim to use it as a natural pain reliever and as a potential aid in their recovery.
+Recent research points to signs that it may be much less addictive and harmful than the opioid pain medications currently used to treat the pain and discomfort suffered by athletes, and high-impact athletes in particular.

-It is believed that medicinal cannabis (high in CBD and low in THC) can be used to relieve pain and tackle inflammation while also reducing nausea and muscle spasms and aiding in relaxation and recovery.
+It is believed that medicinal cannabis (high in CBD and low in THC) can be used to relieve pain and tackle inflammation while also reducing nausea and muscle spasms and aiding in relaxation and recovery, though further study is needed.

 Challenging the Nate Diaz Suspension